spack/spack/lib/spack/docs/basic_usage.rst

 Manual compiler configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If autodetection fails, you can manually conigure a compiler by
+If auto-detection fails, you can manually configure a compiler by
 editing your ``~/.spackconfig`` file.
 You can do this by running
 ``spack config edit``, which will open the file in your ``$EDITOR``.